 MV: Just continuing this adventure as long as I can, and offering opportunity to my kids when I can.

-I get my greatest kick out of out of just disappearing into the woods and, and photographing for myself… for personal projects.
+I get my greatest kick out of just disappearing into the woods and, and photographing for myself… for personal projects.
 It’s really important to do your own personal projects that can help you find your passion in a way that you’re not necessarily getting paid to do.

 MJ: That’s an inspiring note to end on – thanks so much for your time and sharing your story, Michelle!